Anne-Marie Brunet, CMKBD, CAPS

 BACK TO THE STAIRCASE

-I explained how the staircase was visually heavy, how it choked the interior and cut off the kitchen from the rest of the house.
-I think they ‘felt’ that but it was never articulated out loud nor was there ever a solution brought forth for a remedy.
+It was visually heavy, choked the interior, and cut off the kitchen from the rest of the house.
+I think they ‘felt’ that, but it was never articulated out loud, nor was there ever a solution brought forth for a remedy.

 LIGHTING A LOG CABIN Part 1